Skip to main content

 Customizing the fields

-Once the field is on your form, hover over it to see additional customization options, as shown below.
+Once the field is on your form, you can hover over it to see additional options.

 Field customization options